 - SLOs (Copy prior plan and submit) Programs need to continue assessing and reporting SLOs using the SLO Cloud reporting tool.
-Program Review Plan needs to be copied from the prior year and finalized by the Annual Plan due date.
+Plan needs to be copied from the prior year and finalized by the Two-Year Plan due date.
 (Note: units that are categorized as needing improvement will be required to complete an update every year until they have been removed from this status.
 See requirements for Two-Year Plan if you unit has been categorized as needing improvement.) - 2yr (Two-Year Plan) (Questions #4 and #10 need to be updated) Review and update the goals and objectives and the SLOs.
 Submit the finalized two-year plan by the due date in the spring term (see PPR Timeline for date).
 The PPRC will review each two-year plan and provide written feedback. - 3.
 PR Program Review Complete all questions and write a four-year plan.
+Please note: You will not be able to copy over prior year goals, objectives, and resource requests for Question 10.